Jacobo Grinberg

-Jacobo Grinberg Zylberbaum (born Mexico City, 1946), known as Jacobo Grinberg was a Mexican neurophysiologist and psychologist.
+Jacobo Grinberg Zylberbaum (born Mexico City in 1946) was a Mexican neurophysiologist and psychologist.
 He studied Mexican shamanism, Eastern disciplines, meditation, astrology and telepathy through the scientific method.
 He wrote more than 50 books about these subjects.
 Grinberg disappeared in December 1994.

 Biography

 Jacobo Grinberg Zylberbaum was born in Mexico City in 1946.
 Grinberg decided to study the human mind when he was 12 years old, after his mother died from a brain tumor.
 He studied psychology at the Faculty of Psychology of UNAM.

 In 1970, he went to New York City to study psychophysiology at the Brain Research Institute.
 He earned a Ph.D. at the E. Roy John Laboratory.
 His doctoral research focused on the electrophysiological effects of geometric stimuli on the human brain.